api-platform/docs/core/security.md

 }
 ```

-This example is going to allow only fetching the book related to the current user. if he tries to fetch a book which is
+This example is going to allow only fetching the book related to the current user.
+If he tries to fetch a book which is not
 linked to his account, that will not return the resource.
 In addition, only admins are able to create books which means
 that a user could not create a book.